(This version 22/10/23 replaces articles 10, 11 & 18/10/23) and will be updated as further information becomes available)

 The official line is that the "use of Rapid Build Homes to temporarily house people fleeing Ukraine allows the Government to pilot this type of accommodation to determine the best use of the planned units into the future.
 It will be possible then to see if the units are suitable for social housing, student accommodation or for other uses".

-There is also the argument about the need to retain a rural buffer between Lucan and Leixlip and Celbridge.
-But in the context of a housing crisis where we need to get as much housing as possible ASAP there is still the factor that any long term housing needs proper facilities and infrastructure and should be dealt with as part of a Strategic Development Zone-type plan.
+There has always been the argument about the need to retain a rural buffer between Lucan and Leixlip and Celbridge.
+But in the context of a housing crisis where we need to get as much housing as possible ASAP there is still the factor that any long term housing also needs proper facilities and infrastructure and should be dealt with as part of a Strategic Development Zone-type plan.
 Adamstown SDZ has been rolled out with amenities alongside.
 Piecemeal development is not good planning long term.

-What are the main issues associated with this site?
+What are the main current issues associated with this site?

 There are a number of issues.
 Firstly the need to ensure that those living in the emergency accommodation have enough amenities on site and are able to access nearby larger retail outlets like Lidl Shackleton through as direct a route as possible, given that this will be a 20-24 minute round trip walking.
 They need access to school places and healthcare and other community amenities.
-Some may be provided on-site, but lots won't.
+Some may be provided on-site, but lots won't [Update 28th February 2024... it's clear now that no healthcare or education will be provided on-site - it's being added into the housing mix, which places the responsibility on the agencies to ensure that this population and the existing residents of Adamstown get the services required asap].

 Secondly, local residents living in the immediate area need traffic disruption kept to a minimum and SDCC needs to consider putting additional measures in place.